 Sending a parcel internationally can seem daunting at first, especially if you’re worried about the contents of your parcel or anxious about customs clearance.
-However, there are some simple things you can do to ensure that you're all set and give yourself peace of mind.
+However, there are some simple things you can do to make sure your parcel's ready to go.

 #1 - Don’t forget your padding